Income Protection For Self Employed

 Some jobs involve more risk than others.
 For example, manual workers are more likely to have an accident on the job than office workers.
 The physical nature of manual work also means you’re more likely to be unable to work due to an illness or injury.

-How Does HMRC Tax It?
+How Does HMRC Tax Self-Employed Income Protection?

 For Company Directors and Contractors